owhonda-moses/iot-sensor-anomaly-mlops/README.md

 1. The live prediction service logs all incoming requests to a `prediction_logs/` folder in the GCS bucket.
-2. A separate Prefect flow, `src/iot_anomaly/monitoring.py`, can be deployed and scheduled to run daily.
+2. A separate Prefect flow, `src/iot_anomaly/monitoring.py`, is deployed and scheduled to run daily at 6am.
-3. This flow calculates the [Kolmogorov-Smirnov](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) statistic for key features to detect drift and logs the results back to a dedicated "model_monitoring" experiment in MLflow.
+3. This flow calculates the [Kolmogorov-Smirnov](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) statistic for key features to detect drift and logs the results back to a dedicated `model_monitoring` experiment in MLflow.

 ## Future Work

-* Implement the comprehensive monitoring stack with **Evidently AI, Prometheus, and Grafana** for detailed dashboards and alerting.
+* Implement a more comprehensive monitoring stack with **Evidently AI, Prometheus, and Grafana** for detailed dashboards and alerting.
 * Automate the retraining pipeline by having the monitoring flow conditionally trigger the training flow if drift is detected.

 ## Data Source & Acknowledgements